Essential Thrombocythaemia (ET)

 The goal of treatment for people with ET is to prevent complications like abnormal bleeding and bruising and in some cases reducing the number of platelets in the blood.
 You may not have any symptoms of ET when you are first diagnosed and therefore may not require any treatment for some time.
 Instead your doctor may recommend a ‘Watch and wait’ strategy which involves regular check-ups and blood counts to carefully monitor your health.
 In addition he or she will advise you on the steps you can take to stay healthy and reduce any ‘lifestyle-related’ risk factors you may have that increase your chances of developing a blood clot.
 You may be advised for example on ways to help you stop smoking, and/or maintain a healthy weight range and blood pressure.

-Those at low-risk may be simply treated using low-dose aspirin or an equivalent drug alone.
+Those at low-risk may be simply treated using anticoagulants (anti clotting drugs).
 They usually have a very good outlook with no difference to the general population.

 Your doctor will be able to discuss with you all of the treatment options suitable for you.